Blurrito/S3-Portfolio/Research/README.md

 ![Nintendo DS unencrypted packet](https://i.imgur.com/XAcFzfJ.png)

-The following packet capture shows that the Nintendo DS makes use of SSLv3 as it's cryptographic protocol.
-It also shows the Nintendo DS has two available cypher suites, both using RSA with RC4.
+In case the domain does make use of SSL security, the Nintendo DS will initiate the handshake procedure by sending a client hello message similar to the one shown in the image below.
+It also shows that the Nintendo DS makes use of SSLv3 as it's cryptographic protocol, as well as two available cypher suites, both using RSA with RC4.
+Finally, the Nintendo DS expects a server certificate that is signed by Nintendo's intermediate certificate, and will abort the connection attempt if not given or valid.

 ![Nintendo DS client hello](https://i.imgur.com/X8tzuoD.png)

+### Conclusion
+The Nintendo DS makes very little use of (SSL) security while communicating with the profile and multiplayer services.
+The servers that do make use of SSL security use the long since depricated SSLv3 and RSA with RC4 cipher suites.
+Of the servers that do not make use of SSL security, only a small number implements encryption of messages in any capacity, with the majority sending packets in plain text.
+While most services require authentication before they can be used, the algorithms for this process are public knowledge, making this insecure as well.
+While implementing the majority of servers would be possible without much trouble, there are severe security threads without a (feasible) solution.

 ## How can one make the Nintendo DS accept a secured connection?